Car Physics: some problems

 Substituting, we obtain a = − 10.5 m.s−1.
 So her braking acceleration is a little greater than g.
 With mass 244 kg, this gives a total stopping force of magnitude 2.6 kN

 As we saw in Weight and Contact Forces, this requires a limiting coefficient of static friction greater than unity.
-Values as high as 1.2 or 1.3 can be achieved on a clean road in dry conditions, but don't count on being able to stop this rapidly in general!
+Values as high as 1.2 or 1.3 can be achieved on a clean road in dry conditions, but don't count on being able to stop this rapidly in general, even if the road looks clean!

 Air resistance